mariodavid/cuba-component-data-import/README.md

 * Artifact name: `data-import-global`
 * Version: *add-on version*

+## Supported DBMS

+The following databases are supported by this application component:

+* HSQLDB
+* PostgreSQL
+* MySQL
+* Oracle

 ## Using the application component

 The `data-import` application component helps you import data into your system from different files.